An Opera, commissioned by Bury Court Opera. Music by Noah Mosley; Libretto by Ivo Mosley, adapted from ‘Suibhne Geilt’, tr. J.G. O’Keefe.

-Suibhne – or Sweeney, in Anglicized spelling – is a character from Old Irish literature who has made a big impression on our world today, via the work of poets such as Brendan Kennelly, Seamus Heaney, T.S.
-Eliot and novels like At Swim-Two-Birds by Flann O’Brien.
+Suibhne – or Sweeney, in Anglicized spelling – is a character from Old Irish literature who has made a big impression on our world today, via the work of poets such as Brendan Kennelly and Seamus Heaney, and novels like At Swim-Two-Birds by Flann O’Brien.

 Suibhne was a young king who went mad during the battle of Mag Rath, in a war between Celtic kingdoms nearly fourteen hundred years ago.
 We begin our story in the thick of battle.
 Suibhne is challenged to combat by an old friend fighting on the other side.
 Suibhne kills him.
 He begins to lose his mind.
 He hallucinates: all around him, he sees victims of the battle, some of whom he has killed himself.
 They taunt him.